LuAliSora/clothSeg/README.md

 - `output/alpha/..` contains alpha images corresponding to each class.
 - `output/cloth_seg` contains final segmentation.
 -
+-
+- If you want to process multiple images at once:
+- Put the images in `input` folder.
+- Run `python process_v2.py'` . **Script will automatically download the pretrained model**.
+- Outputs will be saved in `output` folder.
+- `output/alpha/..` contains alpha images corresponding to each class.
+- `output/fin_seg` contains final segmentation.
+-

 # Gradio Demo
 - Run `python app.py`